MODULE 1.1: GREEHOUSE GAS (GHG) INVENTORIES

 - Research has shown that municipalities that have produced an inventory as part of a process make more consistent and sustainable emissions reductions than those that have not produced an inventory and are implementing ad hoc actions.
 Thousands of municipalities around the world have prepared GHG inventories.
 This was for example done as part of their involvement in ICLEI’s Cities for Climate Protection Campaign initiated in 1993.
-Many of the European CCP participants were the first to sign the Covenant of Mayors commitment, with many more cities and towns joining since its start in 2008 (now more than 1.400, as of July 2012).
+Many of the European CCP participants were the first to sign the Covenant of Mayors commitment, with many more cities and towns joining since its start in 2008.

 - It is possible to disconnect emissions from Gross Domestic Product (GDP), as shown by the case of Växjö in Sweden – which has economic growth and a continuous reduction trend of GHGs.

 Are some emissions more important for local communities than others?

 - As far as the environment is concerned, all emissions are of equal value.
 Some have a higher global warming potential (GWP) than others.

 - Typically carbon dioxide (CO2) is one of the main GHGs addressed in an urban context, with methane (CH4) also important in those communities with landfill, agriculture, forestry, etc. Thus the context of the local government is a deciding factor in terms of which GHGs should be addressed.